Roblox/roact-rodux/CONTRIBUTING.md

 ### Luacheck
 We use [Luacheck](https://github.com/mpeterv/luacheck) for static analysis of Lua on all of our projects.

-From the command line, just run `luacheck lib` to check the RoactRodux source.
+From the command line, just run `luacheck src` to check the RoactRodux source.

 You should get it working on your system, and then get a plugin for the editor you use.
 There are plugins available for most popular editors!